mco-gh/mco.dev/content/post/puzzles/currency.md

 coverImage = "/img/currency.jpg"
 +++

 Congratulations, NASA has selected you to visit the planet Zog but before you go, you'd better learn something about their currency.
-Today's puzzle is courtesy of [The Ultimate Mathematical Challenge by The UK Mathematics Trust](https://www.amazon.com/Ultimate-Mathematical-Challenge-puzzles-excite-ebook/dp/B07D7V2NP8).
+Today's puzzle is courtesy of [The Ultimate Mathematical Challenge](https://www.amazon.com/Ultimate-Mathematical-Challenge-puzzles-excite-ebook/dp/B07D7V2NP8).

 <!--more-->